MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/GeneralBusinessFunctionalityAdvanced/SetupWorkflow/how-to-set-up-smtp-email.md

     ---
 # How to: Set Up SMTP Email
-To send e\-mails from ADD INCLUDE<!--[!INCLUDE[navnow](../../ApplicationDesign/includes/navnow_md.md)]--> using an SMTP server, you must fill the **SMTP Mail Setup** window.
+To send e-mails from ADD INCLUDE<!--[!INCLUDE[navnow](../../ApplicationDesign/includes/navnow_md.md)]--> using an SMTP server, you must fill the **SMTP Mail Setup** window.

- E\-mail sending is used for several features in ADD INCLUDE<!--[!INCLUDE[navnow](../../ApplicationDesign/includes/navnow_md.md)]-->, such as when notifying workflow users about a workflow step.
+ E-mail sending is used for several features in ADD INCLUDE<!--[!INCLUDE[navnow](../../ApplicationDesign/includes/navnow_md.md)]-->, such as when notifying workflow users about a workflow step.
 For more information, see [Workflow](../../BusinessFunctionality/Workflow/workflow.md).

- E\-mails that are sent from ADD INCLUDE<!--[!INCLUDE[navnow](../../ApplicationDesign/includes/navnow_md.md)]--> are based on e\-mail templates that define which fields and text to show in the e\-mail.
-The e\-mail template is an HTML file that you can export, edit in Microsoft Word, for example, and then import.
+ E-mails that are sent from ADD INCLUDE<!--[!INCLUDE[navnow](../../ApplicationDesign/includes/navnow_md.md)]--> are based on e-mail templates that define which fields and text to show in the e-mail.
+The e-mail template is an HTML file that you can export, edit in Microsoft Word, for example, and then import.
 For more information, see [How to: Manage Notification Templates](../../BusinessFunctionality/Workflow/how-to-manage-notification-templates.md).

-### To set up SMTP e\-mail
+### To set up SMTP e-mail

 1. In the **Search** box, enter **SMTP Mail Setup**, and then choose the related link.